-Time Needed: 10 to 20 minutes, depending on the location of your gas valve and gas meter
+Depending on the location of your gas valve and gas meter.

 The danger of a gas leak cannot be overstated.
 If you smell gas, the best thing to do is to step away from your home, call 911 or your gas company’s emergency line, and follow their instructions.
 After you are given the go ahead to re-enter your space, you can follow the below steps to shut off the gas to your water heater.

 You should start by locating your actual water heater.
 The location of the water heater will differ depending on the design of your home, but they tend to be tucked away in a garage, basement, crawlspace, or attic.